-Austin is an adorable 6-month-old who loves practicing “tummy time” alongside his dog Buster and reading books before bedtime.
-He’s exploring solid foods and cereal and veggies are his new favorites.
-Austin also now sleeps through the night—a big hit with his mom and dad, Tiffany and Jeff.
+Austin loves playing alongside his dog Buster and reading books before bedtime.
+He’s exploring new foods and he now sleeps through the night—great news for his mom and dad, Tiffany and Jeff.

 Although he was born one month prematurely, Austin is a healthy baby boy.
 When he was less than 1 month old, Tiffany noticed Austin’s preference to look left and some muscle stiffness in his neck—early signs that Austin might have torticollis.
 Torticollis is a condition that occurs when a muscle on the side of a baby’s neck is shortened or tightened.
 The tightened muscle pulls the head toward one side and limits the baby’s ability to turn their head, resulting in a tilted or rotated head position.
 Austin’s pediatrician later confirmed Tiffany’s suspicions, diagnosing him with torticollis at 2 months old.